simplymathematics/data-skills/README.md

 ## Outlook

-The outlook folder is for outlook data from ORS
+The outlook folder is for outlook data from OOH

 ## Spreadsheets